side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/tutorial.md

   has_stem()-----------: true
   has_extension()------: true</code></pre></td></tr></tbody></table>

 These are pretty self-evident, but do note the difference in the result of `is_absolute()` between Linux and Windows.
 Because there is no root name (i.e. drive specifier or network name), a lone slash (or backslash) is a relative path on Windows.

 On to composition!

 Class `path` uses `/` and `/=` operators to append elements.
-That's a reminder that these operations append the operating system's preferred directory separator if needed.
+That’s a reminder that these operations append the operating system’s preferred directory separator if needed.
 The preferred directory separator is a slash on POSIX-like systems, and a backslash on Windows-like systems.

 [`path_info.cpp`](../example/path_info.cpp) composes a path by appending each of the command line elements to an initially empty path: